Percentage Calculator

 Multiply the bill amount by the tip percentage (as a decimal).
 Tip Amount = Bill Amount × (Tip Percentage ÷ 100).
 Total Bill = Bill Amount + Tip Amount.
 Example ($60 bill, 20% tip): Tip = $60 × 0.20 = $12.
 Total = $72.

 Percentages help structure budgets like the 50/30/20 rule (50% needs, 30% wants, 20% savings/debt) or zero-based budgeting (allocating 100% of income).
-They scale with income and allow comparison to guidelines.
+They scale with income changes and allow comparison to financial guidelines and benchmarks.